DozietheDev/Renda-task/README.md

 - **Troubleshooting:**
   - Check logs for each service (`/var/log/` or as specified in service configurations).
   - Ensure correct permissions and ownership for deployed files and directories.

+# CI/CD with Jenkins
+  This repository contains a Jenkins pipeline for running the CI/CD of a Node.js microservice

+## Prerequisites

+Ensure you have the following prerequisites before starting the CI/CD:
+- Java installed on machine.
+- Target servers accessible via SSH.

+## Jenkins Pipeline Overview

+The Jenkins pipeline includes stages that entails the environment, checkout stage, build stage and the deployment stage

 ## Conclusion